 Mr. Docter was born in Dikranagert under the Ottoman Empire.
 He was a Survivor of the Armenian Genocide.
 After the war, like many Armenians, he came to America to start a new life.
 He received his degree in law from New York University.
 After a brief stint in private practice, Mr. Docter joined the United States Department of Justice working in the Federal Bureau of Investigation.
 As an Inspector for the Bureau, Mr. Docter traveled extensively throughout the United States.

 The demands of his professions kept him from being an active member of the Armenian community; however, for the last fifteen years of his life, he was an anonymous benefactor to the St. Mary Armenian Church in Washington, D.C.
 After the 1988 earthquake in Armenia, Mr. Docter's generous giving grew exponentially.
-He became an active supporter of Diocesan missionary activity in Armenia through the organization HAVAD.
-He was always very proud of his heritage, and he gave to his community and people without expecting anything in return.
+He became an active supporter of Diocesan missionary activity in Armenia through an organization named HAVAD.
+Dedicated his heritage, Mr. Docter contributed to his community and people without expecting anything in return.
 He passed away feeling proud that Armenia had achieved its independence in his lifetime.

 As a United States Army veteran of the World War II, Mr. Docter is buried at Arlington National Cemetery.
-Always mindful of the hardships and adversities experienced in his early life and thankful for the benefits of his later years, Mr. Docter wanted to assist Armenian-Americans so that their journey through life would be less arduous than his.
-Through the WED Education Fund, Mr. Docter continues his legacy of generous giving to his community and people.
+Always mindful of the hardships and adversities experienced in his early life and thankful for the blessings of his later years, Mr. Docter strived to assist Armenian-Americans so that their journey through life would be less arduous than his.
+Through the WED Education Fund, Mr. Docter continues his legacy of generous giving to his community and the Armenian people.